daniel-yj-yang/ml/model_evaluation/README.md

 <p align="center"><img src="./images/prob_distribution_and_ROC.gif" width="600px"><br/>Ideally, the performance of a ML classification algorithm would improve over time via training, resulting in a cleaner separation of the y probability distributions of True Positive vs. True Negative, given X's</p>

+- When comparing two models and **their ROC curves cross**, it is possible to have higher AUC scores in one model but the other model <a href="https://stackoverflow.com/questions/38387913/reason-of-having-high-auc-and-low-accuracy-in-a-balanced-dataset">performs better</a> for a majority of the thresholds with which one may actually use the classifier.

 <hr>

 ## <a href="https://www.quora.com/What-is-Precision-Recall-PR-curve">Precision-recall curve</a>